-5.3.1 Where an allegation of misconduct is forwarded to the adjudicator, s/he shall investigate the complaint, with the assistance of the Academic Integrity Office, as needed.
-As part of his/her investigation, the adjudicator shall request a meeting with the student to review the evidence in support of the complaint.
-The student shall be informed in advance of the purpose of the meeting and that s/he has the right to have an advisor present at this meeting.
+5.3.1 Where an allegation of misconduct is forwarded to the adjudicator, the adjudicator shall investigate the complaint, with the assistance of the Academic Integrity Office, as needed.
+As part of the investigation, the adjudicator shall request a meeting with the student to review the evidence in support of the complaint.
+The student shall be informed in advance of the purpose of the meeting and that they have the right to have an advisor present at this meeting.
 In cases where the student does not respond to the request for a meeting or chooses not to meet with the adjudicator, the student shall be informed in writing that the adjudicator will be required to make a decision without the student's input.